1j01/nxt-ultrasonic-mouser/README.md

 sudo apt-get install python-xlib python-usb
 ```

+That should work, more or less.
+I haven't exactly tested it, as such.

 ### Windows

+The libraries this uses are supposed to be cross-platform, but I haven't gotten it to work on Windows yet.

 Hmm, maybe I needed to install things from an administrative command prompt...
 Ugh, but the USB situation.
 It seems like you have to install libusb-win32 (none of the other ones seem to have windows support)...
 and libusb-win32 just sort of blocked even the official NXT software from connecting to the NXT and it's all like
 "The device driver can not be easily removed from the system.
-You can however try to use ​usbdeview to remove the entries..."
+You can however try to use [​usbdeview](#IamNotInstallingSomethingToUninstallSomething!) to remove the entries..."
-Wow.
-You can however uninstall it without downloading anything else by going into the Device Manager
+You can however uninstall it from the "Device Manager" (without downloading additional software!)

+### Mac

+I don't have a mac.

 ## Usage